 That's it for our lesson on source documents in accounting!

 Do you know of other source documents?
 Which source documents do you use in your business?
 Add a comment further below and let us know.

-The next step in the accounting cycle is to take the data from these source documents and use this data to record a journal entry.
+The next step in the accounting cycle is to take the data from the source documents and use this to record a journal entry.